Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 (LAUGHTER)

-GROSS: Among the things I love about it is that it is a very stirring speech, but it's also, like, such a Hollywood cliche the way it's done.
+GROSS: What - among the things I love about it is that it is a very stirring speech.
+But it's also, like, such a Hollywood cliche the way it's done (laughter).

-COEN: George Clooney is good at those.
-We gave him a stirring speech at the end of "Intolerable Cruelty"...
+E. COEN: George Clooney is good at those.
+We gave him a stirring speech at the end of...

-COEN: Just to identify everybody, George Clooney was giving the stirring speech, and Clancy Brown was his skeptical Roman sidekick.

-GROSS: Did you have fun writing that - like, writing, like, biblical epic language?
+GROSS: (Laughter) Did you have fun writing that? - like, writing, like, biblical, epic language.

-COEN: Yeah, you know - we've seen those movies, too.
-Let me tell you most of those movies are pretty boring and pretty stiff.
+E. COEN: You know, we've seen those movies too.
+Let me tell you.
+Most of those movies are pretty boring and pretty stiff.
+They don't...

 GROSS: Like, if you watch them back, there's, like, so much boring dialogue in a lot of them.